levarowoyemi/Accelerating-Poutine-Production/README.md

 - GSAP animations library
 - Axios HTTP client library
 - Jest Testing Framework

+I used React.js but I believe regular HTML and CSS would have been just fine.
+I made the API remote, but I made one local as well just to show whats in the schema.

 I wasn't sure what the projects were asking for at first.
 I randomly selected a project.
 I clicked on, and choose Accelerating Poutine Production.